casper-network/docs/source/docs/casper/operators/bonding.md

 - The chain name for Mainnet is `casper` and for Testnet is `casper-test`
 - The default port for node address is 7777
 - The session arguments need to be encased in double-quotes, with the parameter values in single quotes
-- The payment amount is specified in motes, it must contain at least 10 zeros
+- The payment amount is specified in motes, where 1 cspr is 1,000,000,000 motes

 ### Contract Arguments {#contract-arguments}

 The add_bid contract accepts 3 arguments:

 - `public_key`: The hexadecimal public key of the account to bond.
-This must match the secret key that signs the deployment.
+This must be the one paired with the secret key used in the `--secret-key` argument
 - `amount`: This is the amount being bid.
-If the bid wins, this will be the validator's initial bond amount.
+If the bid wins, this will be the validator's initial bonded amount
--   `delegation_rate`: The percentage of rewards that the validator retains from delegators that delegate their tokens to the node.
+- `delegation_rate`: The percentage of rewards that the validator retains from delegators that delegate their tokens to the node

 ## Check the Status of the Transaction {#check-the-status-of-the-transaction}